Category Archives: Camp

 Ultimately the film culminates with an exciting finale at a nearby island castle as a devious doctor (Lenore Aubert) is intent on removing Wilbur’s brain.

 The film is wonderfully campy and over-the-top and a strong part of its appeal.
-The setup is delicious as the audience knows Chick and Wilbur will ultimately face the various creatures but do know not how this will come about.
+The setup is delicious as the audience knows Chick and Wilbur will ultimately face the various creatures but do not know how this will happen.

 The quick-witted comedy duo hardly needs coaching, but their banter and timing seem particularly palpable in this screen offering.
 This is impressive given the historical account of neither actor wanting to make the film and both being convinced the result would be a bomb teetering on career suicide.